-In the first zone first birds I saw were the colorful peacocks.
+In the first zone, the first birds I saw were colorful peacocks.
 Then I saw a look alike but in grey color with red eyes and a crown on the head.
 Many trees had papaya fruit stuck to them.
 To feed and to attract birds at eye level for the visitors.
-Various types of pigeon were relishing papaya.
-Bright orange birds in water body appeared to me as if a white pelican has been soaked in color.
+Various types of pigeons were relishing papaya.
+Bright orange birds in the water body appeared to me as if a white pelican has been soaked in color.

-Walk in Aviary with an artificial waterfall and a walkway that runs over a water body.
-Birds flying all around and sitting on parapets, oblivious to the visitors who go crazy clicking their pictures.
-It is an attempt to re-create the rain forests in the middle of a bustling city.
+Walk-in Aviary with an artificial waterfall and a walkway that runs over a water body.
+Birds fly all around and sit on parapets, oblivious to the visitors who go crazy clicking their pictures.
+It is an attempt to re-create the rainforests in the middle of a bustling city.

-Towards the end, small zoo-like enclosures had some colorful birds, all of these may not be native.
+Towards the end, small zoo-like enclosures had some colorful birds, all of which may not be native.

-There are various birds feeding programs throughout the day.
+There are various bird-feeding programs throughout the day.
 That one can witness or participate in.
-KL Bird Park is run like a professional tourist destination.
+It is run like a professional tourist destination.
 There are restaurants and gift shops to buy souvenirs.
 Before you go back to the urban landscape.

-Recommend you to add it to Things to do in Kuala Lumpur list.
+Recommend you add it to the Things to Do in Kuala Lumpur list.

-Recommend you to read following Places to visit in Malaysia.
+Recommend you to read the following Places to visit in Malaysia.